Expert Tips: How to Test Your Resume Logically

 Choosing a Resume Look: A Way to Highlight Information

 Picking a resume design shouldn't be about looking creative; it's a way to decide which information gets noticed.
-Every small change—like the size of the edge space, the boldness of the letters, or the arrangement of items—changes how a recruiter focuses their attention across the page.
+Every small change (like the size of the edge space, the boldness of the letters, or the arrangement of items) changes how a recruiter focuses their attention across the page.
 When people mistakenly think that looking nice equals being valuable, they focus too much on making it look modern or neat instead of making it clear how to read it.
-This leads to a messy structure—designs that look too busy with many columns—which ends up hiding important achievements under fancy design elements.
+This leads to a messy structure: designs that look too busy with many columns end up hiding important achievements under fancy design elements.
 Making the wrong design choice doesn't just look a bit off; it actively hides how good you are.

 The main problem when trying to make your resume better is balancing the need to look different enough to grab attention from someone scrolling fast, with the need to be easy to read, so the reader doesn't have to waste time trying to figure out the layout.

-To solve this, we use the 6-Second Quick Glance as our main guide.
-A design change is only a success if it helps the recruiter's eye land on an important piece of information within the first 1.5 seconds.
+To solve this, we use the initial recruiter scan as our main guide.
+According to a 2018 eye-tracking study by Ladders Inc. that observed 30 professional recruiters over 10 weeks, the average initial resume review lasts just 7.4 seconds, up from 6 seconds in a 2012 study.
+Of that time, 80% was spent on just six data points: your name, current title, previous titles, employment dates, and education.
+A design change is only a success if it helps the recruiter's eye land on an important piece of information within those first seconds.
 If a change doesn't make it faster to find proof of your skills, it's just noise, not an improvement.

 Comparing Candidate Styles